-If you don’t want to hang on to them, recycle or compost holiday cards instead of sending them to the landfill.
+If you don’t want to hang on to them, compost or recycle holiday cards instead of sending them to the landfill.
 Paper is an organic material (i.e. it’s made of trees, right?), and organic waste in landfills causes all sorts of environmental trouble.
 Do Mother Nature a big favor and avoid throwing holiday cards in the trash.

 Use Free Return Address Labels

 Skip investing in a special return address stamp or buying your return address label stickers.
-The most eco-friendly option is to use what you already have (the junk mail that isn’t so junky!).
+The most eco-friendly option is to use what you already have (i.e. the junk mail that isn’t so junky!).

 How do you do holiday cards?
 Do you love them as much as I do?